xiaoxiae/slama.dev/_posts/2023-10-18-generative-neural-networks.md

         - common simplification is \(\Theta(Y^I_i, \eta_i)\)

 _Here we discuss Estimation of a non-linear mixed effects model [Arruda et al 2023]._

+### SINDy-Autoencoders
+- "Sparse Identificator of Non-Linear Dynamics"
+- we have a dynamic system that produces real-world measurements
+- observation takes place in a **different coordinate system** (e.g. measurements of the planets from earth's perspective/unknown canonical coordinates)

+_Rest of the lecture was spent on this._